 In healthcare, there are many IoT devices (pacers, insulin pumps, etc.) that constantly collect patient data.
 Edge computing using field gateways can filter and analyze the data before sending it to the cloud for further review.
 These gateway devices can also send alerts and detect certain health trends that may need less latency than if the data were simply transferred to the cloud.

 IoT devices generate a ton of data; hence, why it’s called “Big Data.”
 A key advantage of edge computing is its ability to filter out a lot of the “junk” that Big Data can generate to reduce the amount of bandwidth and storage needed to process that data in the cloud.
-Edge computing also notices patterns faster, allowing companies to react faster and remedy a potential emergency, such as a health scare.
+What is great about Edge computing is that it also notices patterns faster, allowing companies to react faster and remedy a potential emergency, such as a health scare.

 It’s important to note that edge computing will not replace cloud computing, but merely act as a complement to it.
 Edge computing is designed to process mission-critical data or filter out the excess data subsets a company doesn’t need.
 There are still loads of data that need storing, analyzing and processing, and that will still be done in the cloud.
 Perhaps the two biggest drivers of edge computing are the ability of instantaneous response and the need to reduce the amount of data taking up storage and bandwidth space.